dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 `Line 33` detects texts that are non-commands and calls the `respond_to_user` function. -->

 ### 🎉 Conclusion
-In this post I've shown you how easily you can leverage of SOTA models such as the GPT-J-6B and deploy it live on a Telegram bot.
+In this post, I've shown you how easily you can leverage SOTA models such as the GPT-J-6B and deploy it live on a Telegram bot.

 {{< notice tip >}}
 We've walked through how to: